-7. Redesigned Mac App Store
+Explore the new Mac App Store design

 Apple has completely overhauled the Mac App Store for Mojave, introducing features you never knew you needed, like articles about popular apps and auto-playing app videos that give you all the information you need about an app before downloading.
 There are new tabs too: Discover, Create, Work, and Play — all introduced to help you find new apps and make the most of ones you’ve already installed.

-8. Improved screenshots
+Improved screenshots and screen recording

 macOS 10.14 has borrowed from iOS with the introduction of a new screenshot tool that includes immediate thumbnail previews for faster sharing and annotations.
 It's easier to record what’s on your screen too, thanks to a new screengrab menu that includes a countdown delay timer.
 Another nice touch is the ability to show or hide the cursor.

 While the new screenshot tool makes it easier to grab a quick image of your screen, if you’re looking for a more robust and feature-heavy screen capture app for tutorials, Capto is still the go-to.
 The app’s all-in-one screenshot, recording, editing, and sharing features make it the perfect platform from which to make professional videos.
 What’s more, you can actually choose the shape of your screenshot – whether you want to capture a specific area of the screen in a circle, rectangle, or freehand.

 MacOS has always been big on security, and Mojave is no different.
 With the release of the new OS come more frequent pop-ups to alert you to any apps that are trying to access your photos, microphone, or location.